A polynomial upper bound on Reidemeister moves

 In this paper, we are considering four types of surface: admissible surfaces, alternative admissible surfaces, PL-admissible surfaces, and normal surfaces.
 It will be crucial to be able to pass between these different types of surface, as each will play an important role.
 In this subsection, we explain how to do this in one direction, while maintaining control of the complexity of the surfaces.

 {\bf Proposition 6.12.} {\sl Let $D$ be an arc presentation for the unknot $L$ with arc index $n$.
 Let $S$ be a compression disc for $\partial N(L)$ in $S^3 - {\rm int}(N(L))$ which is in normal PL-admissible form with respect to ${\cal P}$.
-Suppose that $\partial S$ is equal to the specified longitude.
+Suppose that $\partial S$ is equal to the specified longitude, and that its twisting number is $t$.
 Then there is a characteristic surface $S'$ for $L$ which is in admissible form such that $w_\beta(S') \leq w_\beta(S) + n$.
-Moreover, if $S'$ contains a winding vertex, then its winding angle is at most $2 \pi n^2$. }
+Moreover, if $S'$ contains a winding vertex, then its winding angle is at most $2 \pi t$. }

 {\sl Proof.} Let $N(L)$ be the regular neighbourhood of $L$ which is removed when forming ${\cal P}$.
 Let $N_-(L)$ be a much smaller regular neighbourhood of $L$.
 We initially set $S'$ to equal $S$ in $S^3 - {\rm int}(N(L))$.